Lyubov Sirota: Life

 After her evacuation from Pripyat she reorganized "Prometheus", using poetry and music to proclaim the truth about the Chernobyl area and its people.
 However, repeated hospitalization for fatigue and pain (typical results of radiation exposure) increasingly interfered with her work.
 Despite her suffering, the experience enhanced Sirota's poetic talent.
 To express her grief and rage, she wrote poetry and collected them in a book, "Burden".
 Burden was published in 1990 in Kyiv.
 Since 1992 Sirota has been an invalid; however, at home she continues her efforts to prevent another Chernobyl.
-Sirota, with her family, moved to Kyivin 2011.
+Sirota, with her family, moved to Kyiv in 2011.
 In Kyiv, Sirota worked as a film editor at Dovzhenko Film Studios.

 Her poems have been translated from Russian into other languages, and are known in many countries from the translation of Burden into English by Elisavietta Ritchie, Leonid Levin and Birgitta Ingemanson, with the assistance of Professor Paul Brians.
 Sirota's poetry has been published in magazines and anthologies in the United States, Canada and the UK.

 In 2022, after a full-scale Russian invasion of Ukraine and a month-and-a-half stay under occupation, Lyubov Sirota was forced to leave her homeland and now lives abroad.
 In August 2022, she participated in the 75th anniversary of the Edinburgh International Festival in "the Poetry Reading: Art and Activism in the Nuclear Age" at the Scottish Poetry Library.

 On 7 January 2023 Lyubov Sirota's poetry was presented at the Modern Language Association of America (MLA) convention in San Francisco, where her poetry was presented by past president of the Joseph Conrad Society of America, Ph.D.
 Debra Romanick Baldwin from the University of Dallas.

 Work

 Poetry

-Sirota's poetry became more widely known after Rollan Sergienko's 1988 film about the Chernobyl catastrophe, (which she co-authored) and her 1990 anthology Burden, published in Kyiv.
+Sirota's poetry became more widely known after Rollan Serhienko's 1988 film about the Chernobyl catastrophe, (which she co-authored) and her 1990 anthology Burden, published in Kyiv.